UCL-ARC/2026-05-26-UCL-deeplearning-python/code/README.md

 The notebooks should also run in any standard environment, provided that the required dependencies are installed.

-If you need support with AI platforms, with or without GPUs, Carpentries training, or any other computing-related resources, please do not hesitate to contact the ARC Collaborations team at ARC.Collaborations@ucl.ac.uk.
+If you need support with AI platforms, with or without GPUs, Carpentries training, or any other computing-related resources, please do not hesitate to contact [ARC Collaborations team](mailto:ARC.Collaborations@ucl.ac.uk).

 ## Notebooks